zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### toolbar.name `String`

 The name of the toolbar command.
-Either a built-in ("cancel", "create" and "save") or custom.
+Either a built-in ("cancel", "create", "save" and "excel") or custom.
 The `name` is reflected in one of the CSS classes, which is applied to the button - `k-grid-name`.
 This class can be used to obtain reference to the button after Grid initialization and attach click handlers.

 #### Example - specify the name of the command